-Because of a NetBios restriction, ensure the client access point name is fewer than 15 characters.
+- Because of a NetBios restriction, ensure that the client access point name is fewer than 15 characters.

-You must create a separate, noncore cluster resource group.
-The resource group must have attached storage assigned a drive letter and a client access point with the same hostname name used when obtaining the license file.
-Create this by using the failover cluster manager and going to Services and applications in Windows 2008 or Roles in Windows 2012 and select the Other Server type in the menu.
-Ensure all cluster resources are owned by the first node of the cluster.
+- Create a separate, noncore cluster resource group.
+The resource group must have attached storage assigned a drive letter and a client access point having the same hostname name used when obtaining the license file.
+Use the Failover Cluster Manager and Roles in Windows Server 2012 and Roles > Configure Role in Windows Server 2016.
+Then select the Other Server type in the menu.
+Ensure that the first node of the cluster owns all cluster resources.

-Leave the Last Node in Cluster checkbox unchecked during the installation on the first node.
+- Leave the Last Node in Cluster check box cleared during the installation on the first node.

 Click the citrix.com link.

-On the My Account page, enter your user ID and password.
+On the My Account page, type your user ID and password.